Gray Reef River Report

 Grey Reef Fishing Report:

 Standard Reef fare is working fantastic: annelids, worms, small mayflies, leeches, midges, and of course a variety of streamers.
-Nymphing 9ft 3-4x leaders will get you down to where your flies need to be and having a full size run of fluorocarbon tippets, 3x-5x, to keep you ready for any situation you will run into this time of year.
-Smaller midge and baetis patterns will get most of the attention from below.
+Blue Wing nymphs seem to still be on fire so do not go up with plenty of backups and a variety of weighted vs. unweighted BWO nymphs.
+Nymphing 9ft 3-4x leaders will get you down to where your flies need to be and having a full size run of fluorocarbon tippets, 3x-5x, to keep you ready for any situation you will run into and to be ready turn these fish.
+They pull hard this time of year!

 The streamer bite on the Reef can be really productive, oftentimes the best the North Platte has to offer.
 Swinging flies and pounding the banks from a boat are often the most effective ways to fish streamers on the Reef.
 Integrated sink tip lines with a 6 or 7 weight rod, or swinging with a spey setup will help you get your flies where the fish are and greatly improve your chances of finding hungry mouths.
 Don't feel like you need to be throwing huge flies.
 The sunny weather can put fish off a bit and often times all you need to do is down size to smaller bugger patterns and make sure you are getting them down deep.